hxdefold/hxdefold/README.md

 (assuming you already [installed Haxe](https://haxe.org/download/)😊)

+ - Install this library:
- - Install this library (from this repo): `haxelib git hxdefold https://github.com/hxdefold/hxdefold`
+	- From this repo: `haxelib git hxdefold https://github.com/hxdefold/hxdefold`
+	- Or from [lib.haxe.org](https://lib.haxe.org/): `haxelib install hxdefold`
  - Run `haxelib run hxdefold init` inside your Defold project.
 It will create a sample `Hello.hx` script component class and a `build.hxml` for building it.
  - Read the comments in these files to quickly get some idea.
  - Build with `haxe build.hxml` to get the lua output.